23 Best Things to Do in Lahaina (+ Nearby Attractions!)

 Ziplining Maui

 Each zipline is more and more exciting and thrilling than the last.
 This is a fantastic Lahaina adventure for the entire family!
-A zipline tour will be about 3.5 hours long.
+A zipline experience will be about 3.5 hours long.

 >> Book your unforgettable Maui zipline experience